HomePurpl LifePurpl & Disability NewsWarm Home Discount 2025: Have You Received Your Letter? What You Need to Know

 When the £150 will be Applied

-Your supplier adds the credit to your bill between December 2025 and March 2026.
+If eligible, the electricity supplier applies the £150 discount to the bill by 31 March 2026.
 Ofgem confirms how each supplier handles the process.

 Extra Support for Disabled People